mzeren-vmw/iso/string/sketch.md

 Lesson: sharing is important.

-#### SSO and COW - size

-SSO strings are **big**, 24 or 32 bytes.
-In our "`Optional<string>`" SSO was too expensive, as most of our optional strings were unset.
-So, we specialized `Optional<string>` to hold a `string *` -- saving space for the unset case but adding an indirection / decreasing locality for the set case.
-That was unfortunate.

-On the other hand, a COW string was only one pointer, so with GCC we conditionally compiled `Optional<string>` to not add the indirection.

-Side note: A GCC COW string that's just `0` is not valid.
-We could implement `Optional<string>` as a single pointer sized value.
-More on this later!

 #### COW Bug

 There's a subtle, but unresolved bug in GCC's COW implementation.
 We live with